themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 - Characters will NEVER leave the group.
 Example: in vanilla, Zero leaves 3 times.
 In a patched rom, he NEVER will leave!
 Same with Spider and Massimo.
 - Lots of customizable options are planned for the future: such as Encounter Rate Percentage changes.

+- Chapter 9's beams are now ONLY a one-time trigger.
+In vanilla, these were heinous, and constantly reset making for a huge time waste.
+In the AP, you only have to worry about each laser once!
-- TONS to be added later, such as Chapter 9's beams being a one-time trigger.
+- TONS to be added later!

 ## What is my "go-mode?"
 You will fully need to have: